- What is Data Science?

 - Data Science, Artificial Intelligence and Machine Learning Jobs

-While the terms Data science, Artificial Intelligence (AI) and Machine learning fall in the same domain and are connected to each other, they have their specific applications and meaning.
-There may be overlaps in these domains every now and then, but essentially, each of these three terms has unique uses of their own.
+While the terms Data Science, Artificial Intelligence (AI) and Machine learning fall in the same domain and are connected to each other, they have their specific applications and meaning.
+There may be overlaps in these domains every now and then, but essentially, each of these three terms has unique uses of its own.